Matching Engine Order Throughput

 In this experiment we analyze Ember throughput.
 More specifically we will measure maximum sustained rate of order requests before system will exhibits signs of overload and identify current bottleneck.

-Result summary: in matching engine scenarios single Ember OEMS instance is limited to around 430 K order messages per second of sustained load.
+Result summary: in matching engine scenarios single Ember OEMS instance experiences high load at around 400-450K order messages per second of sustained load.
+Ember overload protection steps in at around 625K requests per second of sustained load.

 Experiment design